Nick Powell (composer): Theatre career

+In 2023 Powell composed the music and designed the sound for The Hills of California.
+The production, directed by Sam Mendes, premiered at the Harold Pinter Theatre in the West End and shortly after transferred to Broadway.
+The production was well received, and Powell was nominated for Best Sound Design of a Play at the Tony Awards.

 Film and TV work

 Powell has written extensively for the screen including the BAFTA winning documentary Death in Gaza.
 He was also the co-composer for the BBC series Lip Service and he scored the Spanish feature films Dispongo de Barcos and Gente En Sitios for writer/director Juan Cavestany.
 In addition, he has scored three of the films of visual artist Phil Collins, including co-writing music for Socialism Today with Lætitia Sadier.
 Powell also worked as Music Consultant on Sam Mendes' film 1917.

 Music career

 Powell has toured and recorded with many bands including McAlmont & Butler, Strangelove and Astrid.
 He is one half of OSKAR, who have performed live scores for three PRADA fashion shows in Milan, exhibited installations at the V&A and the CCA Glasgow as well as producing two albums Air Conditioning and LP:2.

 Walls Fall Down was Powell's first solo album release.
 The album featured numerous guest players including Alex Lee, Sarah Willson, Chin Keeler, Lucy Wilkins, Una Palliser, Rob Spriggs, and Calina De La Mar and was released in March 2021.
-The album track, "Out of Key", featured in Juan Cavestany's film 2020 Spanish film, shot during the COVID lockdown, Madrid, Int.
+The album track, "Out of Key", has music video featuring Powell’s daughter, and featured in Juan Cavestany's film 2020 Spanish film, shot during the COVID lockdown, Madrid, Int.
 2021 also saw the release of Powell's soundtrack to Spanish feature film Un Efecto Óptico and his solo piano soundtrack to The Lehman Trilogy.

+In 2022, Powell released ‘Music from the Black Box’.
+The album consisting of 17 tracks, predominantly instrumental, reimagining compositions throughout his career on stage and screen.
+The album features many previous collaborators of Powell’s including Alex Lee Lucy Wilkins, Sarah Willson and Charlotte Glasson.

+Powell’s next release was in 2024, titled Atomised.
+The mini LP features collaborations with guitarist and composer Alex Lee and drummer Jason Cooper.